sabarirajpazhani/Todo-List-API/README.md

 1. **Send Requests**: Configure and send various types of HTTP requests (GET, POST, PUT, DELETE, etc.) to your API endpoints.
 2. **Analyze Responses**: View and analyze the responses from your API, including status codes, response times, and data.
 3. **Automate Testing**: Some tools offer automation features to run tests and monitor API performance over time.

+### Examples

+- **Thunder Client**: Open Visual Studio Code, install the Thunder Client extension, and use the UI to create and send requests.
+- **Postman**: Launch Postman, create a new request, configure the endpoint and method, and send the request to view the response.
+- **Insomnia**: Open Insomnia, create a new request, specify the API endpoint and parameters, and view the results.